 Ticks belong to the Arachnidae (spiders) and within this family to the acarids (mites).
 Taxonomically, they can be classified into two families, the so-called Ixodidae (hard ticks) which have a dorsal scutum, and the so-called Argasidae (soft ticks).
 The prototype for the first family is Ixodes ricinus, which has very effective sense organs and mouth parts giving it amazing capabilities.
-With regard to the transmission of pathogens it is the most important tick species.
+With regard to the transmission of pathogens it is the most important tick species in Germany.
 In the Baltic States and in Eastern Europe Ixodes persulcatus (Taiga tick) is of special importance.
 There are numerous other Ixodes species which however are seldom.
 Some of them are closely adapted to certain hosts, like I. lividus to the sand martin (Riparia riparia).

 The prototype for the second family of ticks is the pigeon tick Argas reflexus, which from above looks like an undifferentiated membranaceous sack and has ventral mouth parts.
 For human and veterinary medicine the Ixodidae are by far more important.

 In Europe, TBE – a classical viral zoonosis - is the most important virus disease transmitted by ticks.
 With the exception of the United Kingdom and the Iberian Peninsula, TBE occurs autochthonously in all European countries.
 Its incidence varies considerably between the individual risk areas.
 Its causative agent is a human pathogenic flavivirus, in most cases transmitted by ticks.
 Other flaviviruses, e.g. the yellow fever virus, also are transmitted by mosquitoes.
-In Germany, yellow fever is of importance with regard to travel medicine.

 In Germany, TBE is a notifiable disease.
 Approximately 250 TBE patients are registered annually (with considerable fluctuations from year to year), approximately 30% show a severe clinical course.
 In these cases the first influenza-like clinical course progresses to a second stage with neurological symptoms following some afebrile days.
 Meningitis, encephalitis, and radiculitis or clinical mixed forms of these are the consequence.
 So far, most clinical human cases have occurred in Bavaria and Baden-Württemberg.
 However, single autochthonous cases are seen in many other federal states.
 Every year the Robert Koch-Institut publishes a map of current TBE risk areas in Germany, based on human cases.